cad-uix/html-bs-gulp-less/README.md

 1. download and extract to your project folder.
 2. open terminal and go to project folder.
-3. type and run 'npm install' to install node dependencies.
+3. Install node dependencies, type and run
+	'npm install'
-4. after succesful install, type and run 'gulp' to start gulp task.
+4. To start gulp task, type and run
+	'gulp'
-5. edit pages found at 'dist' folder.
+5. HTML files are at the 'dist' folder.
-6. save image assets at  'dist/img' folder.
+6. Save image assets at  'dist/img' folder.
 7. write styles using LESS found at 'dist/less' folder.
-Task runner automatically compliles LESS filess to CSS given that gulp is running in the background.

 ## Folder Structure